kampff-lab/videogame-analysis/Analysis/readme.md

 1. RV_preProcessing.bonsai
  (batch)  Python Script:
-	- Generate folder list
+	- Generate folder list for all session folders that need to be processed.
-	- run workflow on IR.avi

-2. Python
+	- Run "RV_batchPreProcessing.py"